swarmlang/swarm/vm.md

 The swarm VM is a runtime with 2 tiers of storage (local & shared), a shared job queue, and an ISA for operating on them.

+**Definitions:**
+- SVI - **S**warm **V**M **I**nstructions
+- job - a chunk of SVI executed in its own context
+- job context - the set of local variables available to a job

 ## Storage

+The VM defines 2 tiers of storage: local storage (`$l:...`) and shared storage (`$s:...`).

+Local storage is cloned for each job context (i.e. if a job modifies a local variable, that variable is NOT changed for other jobs or the parent context.)

+Shared storage is global across all jobs that have access to a location.

 ## Job Queue